 3.2 Greenhouse Gas Analysis Results

-The results of our GHG analysis show that, on average, at the highest flood depths flood damages can cause 37,000 kg CO2eq in emissions for one-story single-family residential structrures and 60,000 kg CO2eq for two-story structures.
+The results of our GHG analysis show that, on average, at the highest flood depths flood damages can cause 37,000 kg CO2eq in emissions for one-story single-family residential structures and 60,000 kg CO2eq for two-story structures.
 For both one- and two-story structures this estimate varies by about +/- 50%.
 Figure 4 shows the depth-emissions curves generated from our analysis.
 Much of this variation is due to the variation in building construction alternatives we considered in our Monte Carlo analysis.